pombredanne/github-user-growth/readme.md

     A = Number of users in the end month t = Number of months between the starting and end month (This is 1 for February to March.) r = 14.67% - 0.15% * (Number of months since December 2007)

+So the growth looks exponential with a decreasing exponent;
+think of it as compounded interest on number of users with a linearly decreasing interest rate.